turingschool/mod-0-curriculum/session2/index.md

 - <strong>Zoom</strong>: turn video on, turn mic off unless speaking
 - <strong>Breakout Rooms</strong>: don't be afraid to speak!
 Breakout rooms will be randomized at the beginning of each session, but continue to rely on your accountabilabuddy groups from Session 1 between sessions
-- <strong>Problems or individual questions during the Zoom session?</strong> Message the non-presenting host (either Rachel or Tim)
+- <strong>Problems or individual questions during the Zoom session?</strong> Message the non-presenting host (either David or Tim)
 - <strong>NOTE</strong>: text typed into this page will not save, so don't refresh or close this window until you've reviewed your notes.

 <a name="shortcuts"></a>